top of page

 Interview questions should explore their ability to scale themselves, design systems, and course-correct under pressure.
 Prioritize adaptability over narrow domain expertise.

-When to Bring in Execution Support
+When to Bring in Fractional Executive Support

-Consider hiring an execution partner when:
+Consider hiring a fractional executive when:

 • Your organization has proven its model but is struggling to scale